MicrosoftDocs/winrt-api/windows.foundation.collections/valueset.md

 # Windows.Foundation.Collections.ValueSet

 ## -description
 Implements a map with keys of type **String** and values of type [Object](https://docs.microsoft.com/dotnet/api/system.object?redirectedfrom=MSDN).
-This class prevents non-serializable types from being put into the map.
+Object must be a WinRT [https://docs.microsoft.com/en-us/windows/win32/api/windows.foundation/nn-windows-foundation-ipropertyvalue PropertyValue] or ValueSet.
+As a PropertyValue, it can be any type except [https://docs.microsoft.com/en-us/windows/win32/api/windows.foundation/ne-windows-foundation-propertytype PropertyType] **InspectableArray**.
+This limitation exists to ensure that the value can be serialized; passed by value accoss a process boundary.

 > [!NOTE]
 > Some members are only available for the specified language.